Radha Krishna Vivah Sthali, Bhandirvan

-Radha Krishna Vivah Sthali is a Hindu temple dedicated to Hindu deities Radha and Krishna.
-The temple site is present in the Bhandirvan village of Mant constituency in Mathura district, Uttar Pradesh, India.
-The site holds cultural importance as according to Sanskrit scriptures like Braham Vaivarta Purana and Garga Samhita, Radha Krishna got married in Bhandirvan forest in the presence of Brahma, the creator, who also became the priest and solemnized their wedding ceremony.
+Radha Krishna Vivah Sthali, is a Hindu temple, dedicated to Radha and Krishna.
+The temple site is present in the Bhandirvan forest of Mant constituency in Mathura district, Uttar Pradesh, India.
+The site holds cultural importance as according to Sanskrit scriptures - Braham Vaivarta Purana and Garga Samhita, Radha and Krishna were married in Bhandirvan forest in the presence of Brahma, the creator, who also became the priest and solemnized their wedding ceremony.
 Annually, this divine wedding is celebrated on the occasion of Phulera Dooj which usually falls in the month of February - March.